 Getting There and Getting Around

-One of the city's largest districts, the 16th stretches across a wide swathe of Paris' northwestern border, and is situated on the right bank of the Seine.
+One of the city's largest districts, the 16th stretches across a wide swathe of Paris' northwestern border and is situated on the right bank of the Seine.

-It hugs the vast, leafy park known as the Bois de Boulogne, and the affluent suburb of Neuilly-sur-Seine.
+It hugs the vast, leafy park known as the Bois de Boulogne and the affluent suburb of Neuilly-sur-Seine.

 To get to the 16th, take line 1 or 9 on the Paris metro to the Les Sablons, Passy, or Trocadero stops.
-Most of the main tourist attractions in the area are in close distance of these main stops, and there are also ample opportunities for more spontaneous, gorgeous strolls through residential areas, especially from the Passy stop on line 9.
+Most of the main tourist attractions in the area are within close distance of these main stops, and there are also ample opportunities for more spontaneous, gorgeous strolls through residential areas, especially from the Passy stop on line 9.

 Main Tourist Attractions in the 16th Arrondissement

 - Passy neighborhood (quiet and leafy, with many secretive passageways and charming streets)

 - Passy Cemetery (one of the city's most beautiful old cemeteries, and a great place to stroll)

 - Palais de Tokyo (an important hub for contemporary art in Paris)